Zip Trees: Properties of Zip Trees

 We denote by $n$ the number of nodes in a zip tree.
 To simplify bounds, we assume that $n>1$, so $\log n$ is positive.
 We denote by $\lg n$ the base-two logarithm.
 The following lemma extends a well-known result for trees symmetrically ordered by key and heap-ordered by rank \cite{Aragon} to allow rank ties:

-\begin{lemma} The structure of a zip tree is uniquely determined by the keys and ranks of its nodes. \end{lemma} \begin{proof} We use induction on $n$.
-The lemma is immediate if $n = 0$ or $n = 1$.
-Suppose $n > 1$.
-The root is the node of minimum key among those with maximum rank.
-The root uniquely partitions the remaining nodes into those in its left subtree and those in its right subtree.
-These are uniquely determined by the induction hypothesis. \end{proof}
+\begin{lemma}[From \cite{Aragon}] The structure of a zip tree is uniquely determined by the keys and ranks of its nodes. \end{lemma} \begin{proof} The lemma is immediate by induction on $n$, since the root is the node of largest rank whose key is smallest, and the nodes in the left and right subtrees of the root are those with keys less than and greater than the key of the root, respectively. \end{proof}

-By Lemma 1, a zip tree is \emph{history-independent}: its structure depends only on the nodes it currently contains (and their ranks), independent of the sequence of insertions and deletions that built it.
+By Lemma \ref{lem:UniqueTree}, a zip tree is \emph{history-independent}: its structure depends only on the nodes it currently contains (and their ranks), independent of the sequence of insertions and deletions that built it.

 In our efficiency analysis we assume that each deletion depends only on the sequence of previous insertions and deletions, independent of the node ranks.
-If an adversary can choose deletions based on node ranks, it is easy to build a bad tree: insert items in arbitrary order; if any item has a rank greater than $0$, immediately delete it.
-This will produce a path containing half the inserted nodes on average.
-We can eliminate the independence assumption at the cost of constant factors in time and space by doing lazy deletions, as we discuss in Section \ref{sec:Variants}.
-If the rank of a node is a pseudorandom function of the node, we need the following stronger independence assumption: the sequence of insertions and deletions is independent of the function generating the ranks.
+(If an adversary can choose deletions based on node ranks, it is easy to build a bad tree: insert items in arbitrary order; if any item has a rank greater than $0$, immediately delete it.
+This will produce a path containing half the inserted nodes on average.)

+\begin{theorem} The expected rank of the root in a zip tree is at most $\lg n +3$.
+For any $c>0$, the root rank is at most $(c+1)\lg n$ with probability at most $1-1/n^c$. \end{theorem}